 Sustainability is at the core of the Society's strategy and aligns with our purpose and values.
 Our values act as a key driver of employee trust, influence how we deal with members, and sustain a strong culture across all areas of our business.
 The Society's sustainability strategy is framed by the three key external benchmarks which we have committed to: the UN Global Compact (UNGC), the UN Principles for Responsible Banking and the UN Sustainable Development Goals (UN SDGs).
+In 2023, we were the first UK Building Society to achieve B Corp certification.
+B Corp's philosophy of continuous improvement to be a force for good aligns with the Society's belief of All together, better.
 Delivering against these external benchmarks forms the core of the Society's sustainability strategy.

-Our sustainability strategy is included in the Society's Strategic Plan, which is approved by our Board annually and guides decision making for a five year period.
+Our sustainability strategy is included in the Society's Strategic Plan, which is approved by our Board annually and guides decision making for a fiveyear period.
 More detailed decision making on this topic, including identifying specific actions and accountabilities, is considered by the Board twice annually in specific sustainability strategy updates.
-A key objective within our 2022 Strategic Plan was to continue in our ambitions to be a 'people and purpose-led mutual' inspiring trust and confidence and contributing to a fairer and more resilient society and a cleaner, carbon neutral world.
+Two key objectives within our 2023 Strategic Plan were to continue in our ambitions to have a purpose-led approach to business, the environment and wider society and to continue creating an inclusive and inspiring workplace for our colleagues.